Space Travel

 4. Ultraviolet/Visible/Near-Infrared mapping spectrometer (VIRTIS) (Italy, France)

-VIRTIS will study the composition of the lower atmosphere between 40 kilometres altitude and the surface.
-It will track the clouds in both ultraviolet and infrared wavelengths and allow scientists to study atmospheric dynamics at different altitudes.
+VIRTIS studied the composition of the lower atmosphere between 40 kilometres altitude and the surface.
+It tracked the clouds in both ultraviolet and infrared wavelengths and allowed scientists to study atmospheric dynamics at different altitudes.

 Heritage: Rosetta (VIRTIS)